If you want to be an AI-driven company, don’t solely talk AI.

 Talk how, when, why, why now.
 Talk about the things you need to make sure your company thrives in an AI environment.
 Talk AI strategy.

-That’s what I tell our clients during our first meeting.
+That’s what we tell our clients during our first meeting.

 Many of them believe that AI will miraculously and seamlessly integrate into their structure.
 But AI isn’t a genie in a bottle — you can’t expect instantaneous magical results.
 And it definitely isn’t as easy as rubbing it and getting three wishes.
 Having a solid AI strategy, however, is vital to getting there.